Phone (530) 347-4737

 The department services an area of rural/urban interface of 36 square miles.
 The terrain is tree-covered canyons to flat

 We work on a shoestring budget of around $450,000; our firefighters are the lowest paid in Shasta County for doing the same job and more as other debts.
 Our station is covered 24/7.
-We have 4 full-time employees, 3 seasonal, 2 part-time firefighters for sick and vacations and 15 volunteers.
+We have 3 full-time employees, 3 supplemental Duty Officers for sick and vacations, and 13 reserve firefighters.
 Our district is 36 square miles in size.
 The new fire station will house all of our engines.
 The size of the new station is around 10,000 square feet.
 We are trying to build what we need in for the future, so it will last another 80 years or longer, which none of us will be around to see.

 If we come in under the 4,000,000 dollars the money that we saved may go back to the federal government and we will only have to pay on what we borrowed.
 Also, we have to use prevailing wages to build this station, which means more costs at around 2-3 times the labor cost.
 This is not unique for just us, it is for all government/public agencies.

 North to the church on cottonwood hill.

 West to Battle Creek Bridge on Gover Rd.

 The Cottonwood Fire Protection District's mission is to be the leading emergency service organization by meeting the needs of our community in fire prevention, fire suppression and rescue using an all hazards approach.

 The Vision of Cottonwood Fire Protection district is to utilize and improve the dedication and skills of our services and operations.
 We will assist similar organizations upon their request with available resources.

 The Cottonwood Fire Protection District has these Values: